OpenEvalProject/evals/manuscripts/elife-74153/v2/manuscript.md

 Viral factories were defined as gRNA smFISH signals with spatially extended foci that exceed the point-spread function of the microscope and intensity of the reference single molecules.
 In FISH-quant, the foci were quantified using the TxSite quantification mode (xy:z = 500:1200 nm crop per factory) with normal-sampled averaged single-molecule image (xy:z = 15:12 px) from the batch mode output.
 Then, ‘Integrated intensity in 3D’ method was used to compare integrated intensity of the viral factory to that of averaged single-molecule RNA.
 In Bigfish, the factories were resolved using ‘decompose_cluster()’ function to find a reference single-molecule spot in a less signal-dense region of the image, which was used to simulate fitting of reference single-molecule spots into viral factories until the local signal intensities are matched.
 The candidate factories were filtered based on the previously reported radii of DMVs measured by electron microscopy (150 nm pre-8 hpi and 200 nm post-8 hpi) (Cortese et al., 2020).
 In addition, we applied a threshold of 3–7 RNA molecules per factory as a technical cut-off to prevent overestimation or over-cluster of viral factories at later infection timepoints.

-## Dual-colour smFISH spot detection analysis
+#### Dual-colour smFISH spot detection analysis

 The same viral RNA target was detected using two smFISH probes labelled with alternating (ODD and EVEN) red and far-red fluorochromes.
 Resulting images were processed in FISH-quant to obtain 3D coordinates of each spots.
 Percentage co-localisation analysis was performed with a custom script using an R package ‘FNN’ (1.1.3).
 Briefly, we calculated 3D distance of nearest neighbour for each spot in the red channel to the closest detected spot in the other channel and repeated the analysis starting from the far-red channel.
 We then used a value of 300 nm to define co-localised spots corresponding to the same viral RNA molecule.
 The presented visuals report percentage co-localisations calculated from the red channel to the far-red channel and vice versa.
 The analysis was performed per field of view.

-## Quantification of fluorescence intensity and signal co-localisation
+#### Quantification of fluorescence intensity and signal co-localisation

 Immunofluorescence images were background subtracted using rolling ball subtraction method (radius = 150 px) in ImageJ.
 Anti-dsRNA (J2) stain was quantified by integrating fluorescence signal across the z-stacks of cellular ROI divided by the cell volume to obtain signal density.
 Signal density was normalised to the average signal density of uninfected ‘Mock’ condition cells.
 Fluorescence intensity profiles were obtained using ImageJ ‘plot profile’ tool across 3 µm region on 1 µm maximum intensity projected images.
 To assess co-localisation of N protein with SARS-CoV-2 RNA, ellipsoid mask centred around centroid xyz coordinates of smFISH spots was generated with the size of the point-spread function (xy radius = 65 nm, z radius = 150 nm) using ImageJ 3D suite.
 Integrated density of N protein channel (background subtracted, radius = 5 px) fluorescence within the ellipsoid mask was measured and compared to the equivalent signal in the uninfected condition or randomly distributed ellipsoids.

-## Calculation of RNA spatial dispersion index
+#### Calculation of RNA spatial dispersion index

 Subcellular spatial distribution metrics of SARS-CoV-2 RNA species were quantified using the RNA Distribution Index (RDI) calculator (Stueland et al., 2019).
 Nuclei and cell boundaries were pre-segmented in ImageJ using the ‘Auto Threshold’ function on DAPI (‘method = Huang’) or CellMask green (‘method = MaxEntropy’) channels.
 Resulting images were maximum intensity projected and passed into the RDI calculator MATLAB script.
 Standard RDI calculator graphical user interface was used without background intensity removals.

-## Simulation of super-permissive cell distribution
+#### Simulation of super-permissive cell distribution

 Simulations were performed to determine if the appearance of SARS-CoV-2 super-permissive cells follows a random distribution.
 The general strategy was to test the complete spatial randomness hypothesis by comparing the average nearest-neighbour distance of superinfected cells to an equal number of randomly selected coordinates (Ripley, 1979).
 2D spatial coordinates of superinfected cells were obtained from the 3D object counter (ImageJ) as described above.
 Cell nuclei were segmented with the DAPI channel, and placement of random coordinates was confined to pixels that fell within the DAPI segmentation mask.
 Nearest-neighbour distances were calculated using the KDtree algorithm (Maneewongvatana and Mount, 1999) implemented in Python (scipy.spatial.KDTree).
 Pseudo-random distributions were simulated by randomly placing the first coordinate, then constraining the placement of subsequent coordinates to within a defined number of pixels.
 Rn nearest-neighbour statics (Pinder and Witherick, 1972) were calculated according to the following equation, where D(obs) is the average nearest-neighbour distance (µm), a is the total imaged area (µm), and n is the number of super-permissive cells.
-Rn value of 1 suggests a random distribution, whereas Rn < 1 indicates clusteredness and Rn > 1 indicates regular distributions.Rn=Dobs0.5an
+Rn value of 1 suggests a random distribution, whereas Rn < 1 indicates clusteredness and Rn > 1 indicates regular distributions.

+$$
+Rn=\frac{Dobs}{0.5\sqrt{\frac{a}{n}}}
+$$

-## RNA-sequencing library preparation
+#### RNA-sequencing library preparation

 RNA from infected cells were extracted as described above.
 Sequencing libraries were prepared using the Illumina Total RNA Prep with Ribo-Zero Plus library kit (Cat# 20040525) according to the manufacturer’s guidelines.
 Briefly, 100 ng of total RNA was first depleted of the abundant ribosomal RNA present in the samples by rRNA-targeted DNA probe capture followed by enzymatic digestion.
 Samples were then purified by Beckman Coulter RNAClean XP beads (Cat# A63987).
 Obtained rRNA-depleted RNA was fragmented, reverse transcribed, converted to dsDNA, end repaired, and A-tailed.
 The A-tailed DNA fragments were ligated to anchors allowing for PCR amplification with Illumina unique dual indexing primers (Cat# 20040553).
 Libraries were pooled in equimolar concentrations and sequenced on Illumina NextSeq 500 and NextSeq 550 sequencers using high-output cartridges (Cat# 20024907), generating single 150-nt-long reads.

-## RNA-sequencing analysis
+### RNA-sequencing analysis

-## Genomes
+#### Genomes

 We downloaded the human genome primary assembly and annotation from Ensembl (GRCh38.99) and the SARS-CoV-2 RefSeq reference genome from NCBI (NC_045512.2).
 We combined the human and viral genome and annotation files into one composite genome and annotation file for downstream analyses.

-## Alignment and gene counts
+#### Alignment and gene counts

 We performed a splice-site-aware mapping of the sequencing reads to the combined human and SARS-CoV-2 genome and annotation using STAR aligner (2.7.3a) (Dobin et al., 2013).
 We also used STAR to assign uniquely mapping reads in strand-specific fashion to the Ensembl human gene annotation and the two SARS-CoV-2 strains.

-## Principal component analysis
+#### Principal component analysis

 To assess if SARS2 infection is the main driver of differences in the RNA-seq samples, we performed a principal component analysis (PCA).
 First, we performed library size correction and variance stabilisation with regularised-logarithm transformation implemented in DESeq2 (1.28.1) (Love et al., 2014).
 This corrects for the fact that in RNA-seq data variance grows with the mean, and therefore, without suitable correction, only the most highly expressed genes drive the clustering.
 We then used the 500 genes showing the highest variance to perform PCA using the prcomp function implemented in the base R package stats (4.0.2).

-## Differential expression analysis
+#### Differential expression analysis

 We performed differential expression analysis using the R package DESeq2 (1.28.1) (Love et al., 2014).
 DESeq2 estimates variance-mean dependence in count data from high-throughput sequencing data and tests for differential expression based on a model using the negative binomial distribution.
 Full output of DESeq2 analysis is available in Supplementary file 3.

-## SARS-CoV-2 subgenomic RNA expression
+#### SARS-CoV-2 subgenomic RNA expression

 To assess relative levels of viral subgenomic and genomic RNA expression, we tallied the alignments (using GenomicRanges and GenomicAlignments R packages; Lawrence et al., 2013) mapping to the region unique to the genomic RNA and the shared region and normalised for their respective lengths.
 Unique contribution of sgRNA region was then estimated by subtracting the contribution of the genomic RNA from the shared region.
 In order to assess expression of individual SARS-CoV-2 subgenomic RNAs, we extracted split (junction) reads mapping to the viral genome with the GenomicAlignments R package (1.24.0) (Lawrence et al., 2013).
 The subgenomic transcripts fully overlap the full genomic RNA and partially with each other.
 While the molecular process generating these subgenomic RNAs is distinct from RNA splicing, from the point of view of short read mapping they are equivalent.
 We determined the relative expression level of each sgRNA generated by transcriptional skipping by calculating the number of reads supporting skipping into a region upstream of each annotated viral ORF.
 To avoid spurious mappings, we filtered for skip sites that were present in all three replicates and constituted at least 0.1% of all skipped viral reads.

-## Statistics, data wrangling, and visualisation
+#### Statistics, data wrangling, and visualisation

 Statistical analyses were performed in R (3.6.3) and RStudio (1.4) environment using an R package ‘rstatix’ (0.7.0). p-Values were adjusted using the Bonferroni method for multiple comparisons.
 The ‘tidyverse suite’ (1.3.0) was used in R, and ‘Numpy’ and ‘Pandas’ Python packages were used in Jupyter notebook for data wrangling.
 The following R packages were used to create the presented visualisation: ‘ggplot2’ (3.3.2), ‘ggbeeswarm’ (0.6.0), ‘hrbrthemes’ (0.8.0), ‘scales’ (1.1.1), and ‘patchwork’ (1.1.1).
 Further visual annotations were made in the Affinity Designer (Serif).